 In 2009 and after 40 years of operation, the RAAF bid a sad farewell to the de Havilland Canada DHC-4 Caribou a venerable tactical transport workhorse that’s load and incredible STOL capability has been sorely missed.
 This capability will not be truly replaced until 2015 with the arrival of the Alenia C-27J Spartan tactical transport.
 Until then the RAAF has been using 8 Beechcraft 350 King Air multi-role light aircraft as an interim solution for Air Logistics Support tasks (5 were purchased in 2010 and 3 were transferred from the Australian Army in 2009).

-Number 38 Squadron at RAAF Amberly operating as “Dingo Airlines” fly the King Air in a light transport role with a surveillance platform capability.
+No. 38 Squadron at RAAF Amberly operating as “Dingo Airlines” fly the King Air in a light transport role with a surveillance platform capability.
 Number 32 Squadron at RAAF East Sale use the King Air as the School of Air Warfare’s training aircraft for low-level tactical fast-jet operations, maritime patrol and air battle management for a transfer of skills to operational squadrons as RAAF Air Combat Officers or Maritime Aviation Warfare Officers in the Royal Australian Navy (also used in a secondary light transport role).

-To transport the Australian Prime Minister, government leaders, the Governor-General, visiting heads of government, dignitaries and the like, Number 34 Squadron at Defence Establishment Fairbairn in Canberra operates a mixed VIP fleet of 2 Boeing Business Jets (BBJ – a version of the Boeing 737) and 3 Bombardier CL-604 Challenger 600 business jets.
+To transport the Australian Prime Minister, government leaders, the Governor-General, visiting heads of government, dignitaries and the like, No. 34 Squadron at Defence Establishment Fairbairn in Canberra operates a mixed VIP fleet of 2 Boeing Business Jets (BBJ – a version of the Boeing 737) and 3 Bombardier CL-604 Challenger 600 business jets.
 Both aircraft types entered service in 2002 replacing 2 Boeing 707’s and 5 leased Dassault Falcon 900 business jets (in service since 1989) on VIP duties.

-5 Airbus KC-30A Multi Role Tanker Transports (MRTT) tankers (based on the A330 airframe) are operated by Number 33 Squadron at RAAF Amberley.
+5 Airbus KC-30A Multi Role Tanker Transports (MRTT) tankers (based on the A330 airframe) are operated by No. 33 Squadron at RAAF Amberley.
 Australia was the lead customer of the MRTT and following development delays they were delivered between 2011 and 2012 (originally intended to be 2008 to 2010).
 As of August 2014 the government is intending to purchase 2 additional MRTT aircraft with one being fitted out as a VIP transport for the Australian Prime Minister.

 The MRTT can carry more than 100 tonnes of fuel and can deploy both boom and drogue hose refueling systems to refuel numerous types of combat, transport and patrol aircraft not only in the RAAF inventory now but also in the future along with aircraft operated by alliance and coalition partners.
 Unlike older tankers the Air Refueling Operator sits in the cockpit with the rest of the crew rather than at the rear of the aircraft and monitors refueling on 2D and 3D screens.
 Advanced communications and navigation systems along with electronic missile counter measures are fitted to the KC-30A to ensure it is able to operate effectively in a busy and potentially dangerous airspace.
 In the transport mode the MRTT can carry 270 passengers and 34,000 kg of cargo.
 Already deployed to Iraq the MRTT is proving highly valuable in extending the operational capability of RAAF and coalition aircraft.